AnselmeClergeot/Curve-and-Points-genetic-algorithm/README.md

 <img src="https://github.com/AnselmeClergeot/Curve-and-Points-genetic-algorithm/blob/master/demo/early_demo.PNG" />

 _Giving three points and the degree of the curve (chosed 2) the algorithm found the best solution possible, here in red.
-The other black curves are solutions from earlier generations, showing improvment of individuals._
+The other black curves are solutions from earlier generations, showing improvment of individuals.
+Screenshot from GeoGebra software._